TheAttentionSeeker5050/world-of-calculators-vue/README.md

 # World of Calculators

-A web application made using Vite, Vue.js, Tailwind and Charts.js
+This project is a web application made using Vite, Vue.js, Tailwind, and Charts.js

 ## Description